 For security purposes and to help prevent unauthorized use, the projector includes an option for setting up password security.
 The password can be set through the On-Screen Display (OSD) menu.
-For details of the OSD menu operation, please refer to "Using the menus" on page 26.

-| You will be inconvenienced if you activate the power-on lock functionality and subsequently forget the password.
+MARNING: You will be inconvenienced if you activate the power-on lock functionality and subsequently forget the password.
 Print out this manual (if necessary) and write the password you used in this manual, and keep the manual in a safe place for later recall.